dangkyokhoang/man-in-the-middle/README.md

   - `Filter string`, on the other hand, must not.

 #### Frame ID
-The frame level in which the content script is injected.
+The level of the frame in which the content script is injected.

 ### Blocking Rule